Dotfuscator Community Edition (CE)

 It's important to protect your intellectual property (IP).
 Your application's code contains design and implementation details, which can be considered IP.
 However, applications built on the .NET Framework contain significant metadata and high-level intermediate code, making them easy to reverse engineer, just by using one of many free, automated tools.
 By disrupting and stopping reverse-engineering, you can prevent unauthorized IP disclosure, as well as demonstrate that your code contains trade secrets.
 Dotfuscator can obfuscate your .NET assemblies to hinder reverse-engineering, while maintaining original application behavior.

 It's also important to protect the integrity of your application.
 In addition to reverse-engineering, bad actors may attempt to pirate your application, alter the application's behavior at runtime, or manipulate data.
-Dotfuscator can inject your application with the capability to detect, report, and respond to unauthorized uses, including tampering, third-party debugging, and rooted devices.
+Dotfuscator can inject your application with the capability to detect and respond to unauthorized uses, including tampering, third-party debugging, and rooted devices.

 For more information on how Dotfuscator fits into a secure software development lifecycle, see PreEmptive Solutions' SDL App Protection page.